 For admissions information or questions, please contact firstname.lastname@example.org.

-Hospital clinical sites require background and blood screens.
+Hospital clinical sites require background checks and up to date immunizations.

 The operating room environment is a high risk for exposure to blood borne pathogens resulting in exposure to communicable diseases.